Old Georgetown: circa 1953. USBC 106-16

 Old Georgetown Promotions

-Besides the newspaper ads and things such as coasters, posters, signs, etc, Christian Heurich also used radio ades with an Old Georgetown radio jingle (1.59 mb) They also used bumper stickers with, which are now quite rare!
+Besides the newspaper ads and things such as coasters, posters, signs, etc, Christian Heurich also used radio advertisements with an Old Georgetown radio jingle (1.59 mb) This jingle is from 1954.
+They also used bumper stickers, which are now quite rare!

 Sources Used: